Factorio-Access/Factorio-Access-Launcher/README.md

 Repair every machine within reach: CONTROL + SHIFT + LEFT BRACKET, while you have at least 2 repair packs in your hand

-Clear area: SHIFT + X. This automatically clears trees and rocks and dropped items within a 5 tile radius.
-If you press this shortcut on rails, it clears rail objects specifically.
+Area mining obstacles within 5 tiles: SHIFT + X. Affects trees, rocks, dropped items, scorch marks, remnants, all within a 5 tile radius.

+Area mining rail objects within 10 tiles: SHIFT + X, on a rail.

+Area mining ghosts within 10 tiles: SHIFT + X, on a ghost.

+Area mining everything marked for deconstruction within 5 tiles: SHIFT + X, with a deconstruction planner in hand (via ALT + D).

 Start instant mining tool: CONTROL + X. When you are holding this tool, everything the cursor touches is mined instantly.

+Area mining everything within 5 tiles: SHIFT + X with the instant mining tool in hand.
+Note: This does not include ores.

 Stop instant mining tool: Q

-Mine up all entities within 5 tiles: SHIFT + X with the instant mining tool in hand.

-## Blueprints and planner tools
-Grab a new upgrade planner: ALT + U

-Grab a new deconstruction planner: ALT + D

-Grab a new blueprint planner: ALT + B

-Start and end planner area selection: LEFT BRACKET

-Cancel selection: Q

-Place blueprint in hand: LEFT BRACKET

-Open menu for blueprint in hand: RIGHT BRACKET

-Open menu for blueprint book in hand: RIGHT BRACKET

-Open contents for blueprint book in hand: LEFT BRACKET

-Copy into hand a blueprint from the book menu: LEFT BRACKET

 ## Inventory